jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ### Custom Directories

 If you need to add Directory addresses other than the built-in ones, you can do so here.
+If you know the IP address or host name of a custom Directory, you can connect to it using the Server Name/Address field.
+An optional port number can be added after the address using a colon as a separator, e.g, `jamulus.example.com:22124`.
+(Note that IPv6 is not currently supported for Directories.)
+The button that follows the field allows the current entry to be removed from the list.

 ### New Client Level